SiegeEngineers/aoe2map/README.md

 ### 18.11.0

+- Added link to snippets page.

-Page titles are now more verbose.
+- Page titles are now more verbose.

-Maps without image did not display the placeholder image properly in search results.
+- Maps without image did not display the placeholder image properly in search results and on the main page.
 This has been fixed.

 ### 18.10.6